wonsunahn/CS1632_Summer2022/deliverables/5/README.md

     This phase runs the SpotBugs tool on your class files.
 Each warning will get you a point deduction.

-1. BeanCounterLogicTest on BeanCounterLogicSolution
+1. JPFJUnitTest on BeanCounterLogicSolution

-   The purpose of this phase is to test BeanCounterLogicTest itself for defects.
+   The purpose of this phase is to test JPFJUnitTest itself for defects.
 BeanCounterLogicSolution is the class used in the implementation of BeanCounterSolution.jar.
-Since BeanCounterLogicSolution is defect free, any test failures in BeanCounterLogicTest while testing BeanCounterLogicSolution indicate a bug in BeanCounterLogicTest.
+Since BeanCounterLogicSolution is defect free, any test failures in JPFJUnitTest while testing BeanCounterLogicSolution indicate a bug in JPFJUnitTest.

-1. BeanCounterLogicTest on BeanCounterLogicBuggy
+1. JPFJUnitTest on BeanCounterLogicBuggy

-    The purpose of this phase is to test BeanCounterLogicTest against the buggy BeanCounterLogicBuggy implementation to see if it can find the defects inside it.
+    The purpose of this phase is to test JPFJUnitTest against the buggy BeanCounterLogicBuggy implementation to see if it can find the defects inside it.
 BeanCounterLogicBuggy is the class used in the implementation of BeanCounterBuggy.jar.
 Since BeanCounterLogicBuggy is buggy, you expect most of the tests to fail this time.
-BeanCounterLogicTestSolution is the solution implementation of BeanCounterLogicTest and most tests indeed fail for BeanCounterLogicTestSolution.
-If BeanCounterLogicTestSolution fails a test but BeanCounterLogicTest passes a test, then this indicates a problem (and vice versa).
+JPFJUnitTestSolution is the solution implementation of JPFJUnitTest and most tests indeed fail for JPFJUnitTestSolution.
+If JPFJUnitTestSolution fails a test but JPFJUnitTest passes a test, then this indicates a problem (and vice versa).
 Read the feedback to get a hint on what the problem is.
 Try invoking the exact scenario on the buggy implementation to see the bug for yourself and figure out why your test cases are not handling it correctly.